shankybnl/junit-jacoco-example/README.md

 *Pre-requisite: gradle and java is installed on your machine.*

-1. Create a gradle project (using Eclipse IDE)
+1. Create a gradle project (I used Eclipse IDE)

 ![Image](https://github.com/shankybnl/junit-jacoco-example/blob/master/images/1.png)